Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

      - notes

    * - :class:`~qiskit.opflow.StateFn`
-     - No replacement needed.
+     - No direct replacement.
 This class was used internally within opflow.
      -

    * - :class:`~qiskit.opflow.CircuitStateFn`
-     - No replacement needed.
+     - No direct replacement.
 This class was used internally within opflow.
      -

    * - :class:`~qiskit.opflow.DictStateFn`
-     - No replacement needed.
+     - No direct replacement.
 This class was used internally within opflow.
      -

    * - :class:`~qiskit.opflow.VectorStateFn`